Reading Time: 8 minutes

 Empty or ambiguous links cause navigation problems

 Screen readers let users scan a page, providing a list of links to select from.
-When link text or code does not make clear its purpose or where it leads, it is unhelpful to the site visitor.
+If the link text or code does not make its purpose or direction clear, it can create confusion and frustration for your site’s visitors.

-Ambiguous links refer to those that provide no, or inadequate, description.
+Ambiguous links are those that provide no, or inadequate, description.
 Link text such as ‘read more’, ‘click here’, or ‘see details’ are repetitive and unhelpful.
-So-called naked links, which use the URL itself as the anchor text, are also inaccessible as they don’t always provide sufficient information about the link’s purpose.
+So-called naked links, which use the URL itself as the anchor text, are also inaccessible as they don’t provide enough information about the link’s purpose.

-Aside from supporting assistive technologies, descriptive links help all site visitors.
+As well as supporting assistive technology users, descriptive links help all site visitors.
 Eye tracking technology shows humans scan pages for clickable items; a process known as ‘information foraging’.
 Vague wording on links means your site’s visitors need to take more time to figure out what a link is for, which can lead to frustration.

-Web headings for information architecture, not graphic design
+Structure headings for accessible navigation, not graphic design

-When setting up headings throughout your web pages, don’t rely on styling such as bold and different font sizes.
+When setting up headings on web pages, don’t rely on styling such as bold and different font sizes.
 Proper heading structure is marked in HTML with an ‘H tag’.
-These tags are numbered from 1 to 6 and must be used in sequential order if they are to be effective.
+These tags are numbered from one to 6 and must be used in sequential order to be effective.

 If you use a block editor, such as in WordPress, pay attention to the style you choose for text modules.